-Enhancing secure trade: its role as global maritime security provider, the EU should continue its work to ensure the protection of international shipping trade lanes.
-In particular, the EU should prioritise the coordination military presence. notably around the Horn of Africa and the Gulf of Guinea.
+Enhancing secure trade: its role global In as maritime security provider, the EU should continue its work to ensure the protection of international shipping trade lanes.
+In particular, the EU should prioritise the coordination military presence, of notably around the Horn of Africa and the Gulf of Guinea.

-Investing in international trade partnerships: The EU should continue to pursue Free Trade Agreements with third countries, including provisions maritime on services and removal of existing trade barriers.
+Investing in international trade partnerships: The EU should continue to pursue Free Trade Agreements with third countries. including provisions on maritime services and removal of existing trade barriers.
 Market access as regards specific shipping segments, such as offshore services, should be promoted.
-To that FU trade ensure agreements truly deliver for EU shipping, enforcement of such agreements, from market access to subsidy control, is necessary.
+To that ΕU trade ensure agreements truly deliver for EU shipping, enforcement of such agreements, from market access to subsidy control, is necessary.

+European Shipowners' Priorities for 2024 - 2029

-ECSA Members
+Members

 BELGIUM

 Royal Belgian Shipowners' Association